TehShrike/noddity-static-server/readme.md

 - serves up `index.md` when you visit `/`
 - returns 301 redirects to paths starting with the `assetsUrl` when a request comes to `/assets/*`
 - for any requests matching `/*.(jpg|jpeg|gif|png)`, returns a 301 redirect to the same path at `nonMarkdownContentUrl`
-- for any route not matching another rule, attempts to serve up `404.md` rendered to HTML
 - sets Last-Modified headers on page responses, using the last time when a post change was detected
-- compresses all responses

 # Node compatibility